Hot off the press: Facebook is banning all political-related advertising. Quelle Surprise!

 Here’s what I would do–hypothetically, had I been thrown into a situation like this.
 I’d boot up some news sites.
 They will be real news, with 100% factually correct news.
 They would get real-sounding domains with things like “Gazette” and “Independent” in the URLs and the titles.
 They’d be well-designed.
 They would reprint, legally, news from Reuters, AP, and the major outlets.
-From all outside appearances, they would be indistinguishable from any not-tiny, quality news source online.
+From all outside appearances, they would be indistinguishable from any quality news source online.

 The site would also have a section for certain articles that are colored by certain biases.

-A stronger version would be that the section with the colored biases might also:
+The section with biases might also:

-- Not be labeled as such
+- Not be labeled as such.

-- Widely integrated into the newspaper
+- Be widely integrated into the newspaper.

-- On-page advertisements for the key articles
+- Have on-page advertisements for the key articles.

 And perhaps most important of all:

-- Use semi-click-bait-type headlines
+- Use semi-click-bait-type headlines.